NASA-AMMOS/Landform/Web/README.md

 # LandformWeb
 LandformWeb is a [node.js](https://nodejs.org) server and [React](https://reactjs.org) browser client for controlling the Landform cluster including but not limited to functionality of the Geometry Tiling Server.

 Deployed at https://landform.hi.jpl.nasa.gov.
-This site is only accessible to JPL IP addresses.
-For VPN access, use full tunnel mode.
+(This site is only accessible to JPL IP addresses.
+For VPN access, use full tunnel mode.)

-This repo consists of a backend REST API server and a frontend react app in `/client`.
-In production the frontend app is pre-built with webpack and served as static files by the backend server.
-During development a separate frontend server is used with hot module reloading.
-The react app configuration is managed with [create-react-app](https://github.com/facebook/create-react-app).
+The frontend React app (in the `client` subdir) is managed with [create-react-app](https://github.com/facebook/create-react-app).
+In production the frontend app is pre-built with webpack and served as static files by the backend server, which also serves the REST API.
+During development a separate frontend server is used with webpack hot module reloading for the frontend and a proxy setup to relay REST APIs to the backend.

 Additional docs:
 * [REST API](docs/API.md)